Skip to content

 Two campgrounds and yurt lodging provide overnight accommodations, which can be great for anyone visiting the state park or the national parks.
 The campground at Arches is often full, and Canyonlands has no option for overnighting in a developed campground.
 Dead Horse Point could be the headquarters for your national park trip!

-We have not yet made it to Dead Horse Point State Park, but both times we’ve visited Arches and Canyonlands National Parks, we’ve observed that Dead Horse Point gets rave reviews.
+We haven’t yet made it to Dead Horse Point State Park, but both times we’ve visited Arches and Canyonlands National Parks, we’ve observed that it gets rave reviews.
 And we’ve seen the pics!
 We know you won’t be disappointed!

 Things to Do